rad03i2/python-toolbox/docs/duplicate-scanning.md

 ## Read result groups

 Each numbered group lists files whose computed SHA-256 hashes match.
 Different filenames can appear in the same group, and identical filenames can contain different content.

+## Interpret skipped files

+If metadata access or hashing raises an operating-system error, the scanner prints `Skipped:` with the path.
+Results therefore describe the readable files, not necessarily every file in the folder.